ReDI-School/intermediate-java/14-project/index.md

     - see previous orders of this user
     - see statistics how much they paid per month
     - see statistics what product was ordered the most for the user
-- Super user (admin) should be able to
+- Superuser (admin) should be able to
     - see all orders
     - see all users
     - see the most popular product